JGK-os/JGK_OS/README.md

 Tips:

 	-Dont use `Convert.ToInt32()` => use `int.Parse()`
-	-Recreate filSystem for config implementatio
+	-Recreate filSystem for config implementation